Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-The physical origin of CDW with $2a_0 \times 2a_0$ in-plane periodicity in FeGe is still elusive.
-Recent theoretical calculations and experimental measurements \cite{YWang-PRM23, arXiv23-FengDL, JPLiu-CPL24, XGWan-CPL23, Lee-NC23, Chang-acs23, arXiv23-HXiang} suggest that CDW in FeGe arises from out-of-plane dimerization of Ge atoms that saves magnetic exchange energy, implying the importance of spin-phonon coupling, instead of electron-phonon coupling in \avs \cite{Ortiz-PRM19}.
+The physical origin of $2a_0 \times 2a_0$ CDWs in FeGe is still elusive.
+Recent experiments and theories \cite{YWang-PRM23, arXiv23-FengDL, arXiv23b-FengDL, JPLiu-CPL24, XGWan-CPL23, Lee-NC23, Chang-acs23, arXiv23-HXiang} suggest out-of-plane dimerization of Ge atoms that saves magnetic exchange energy, implying the importance of spin-phonon coupling, instead of electron-phonon coupling in \avs \cite{Ortiz-PRM19}.
 On the other hand, neither electron-phonon nor spin-phonon coupling alone is capable of producing topological states with anomalous Hall effect.
 The presence of vH singularities in the vicinity of Fermi level, together with the observed anomalous Hall effects in both FeGe and \avs, hint at possible connections between the CDWs in magnetic FeGe and nonmagnetic \avs\ kagom\'e metals.
-Therefore, though this work of single $d$-orbital model with electron correlations is an oversimplified model and has limited connections to the real material, it may provide some physical insights on the emergence of CDW in FeGe and its interplay with magnetism.
+The effective single-orbital $t$-$U$-$V_1$-$V_2$ model studied here unifies the physics of flat band magnetism, vH singularity CDW, and their interplay.
+It captures the essential physics of both \avs\ \cite{Dong-PRB23} and FeGe at suitable fillings and interactions, and has broad theoretical merits of its own that go beyond specific materials.

-This work considers a single kagom\'e layer, where magnetic moments are FM ordered and the orbital magnetic moments generated from circulating LCs are staggered with zero net moments.
-Neutron scattering revealed that magnetic moments are anti-aligned between adjacent layers \cite{Watanabe-JPSJ66, Beckman-PS72}.
-It is desirable to investigate the inter-layer correlation of the LC order \cite{arXiv24-Dong} in the presence of A-type AFM.
+FeGe, as is \avs, is a multi-orbital material with multiple bands crossing the Fermi level, its more microscopic and quantitative descriptions would require further consideration of more realistic multi-orbital models.
+We expect the main findings of this work to remain qualitatively valid, provided that the Fermi level lies inside the flat bands in the high-temperature symmetric phase and locates near the vH singularities in the low-temperature magnetically ordered state.
+However, the leading CDW instability would depend on the detailed electronic structure.
+For example, LC order is shown to be stabilized solely by nn $V_1$ in a multi-orbital model exhibiting multiple vH singularities close in energy and with opposite mirror eigenvalues \cite{Li-PRL24}.